grip-on-software/monetdb-import/Database_structure.md

         Merge request to which this note is added.
     -   **note_id** - INT: Internal GitLab identifier which is unique for the GitLab instance.
-    -   **author** - VARCHAR(500): The GitLab user name of the developer that wrote the comment or on whose regard the automated comment is added.
+    -   **author_id** - INT - reference to vcs_developer.alias_id: The
+        GitLab account of the developer that wrote the comment or on whose regard the automated comment is added.
     -   **comment** - TEXT: Plain text comment message of the note.
         Automated notes have a first line which is surrounded with underscores, or matches the regex "Added \\d commits?:" with the remaining lines either empty or starting with star-bullets.
     -   **created_date** - TIMESTAMP: Time at which the comment is added to the merge request.
-    -   **encryption** - INTEGER(row encryption)

 -   **commit_comment**: A comment attached to a version in the Git repository.
 Note that the comment may be part of a review of a merge request, but this is not directly visible from the data.
+The table has no keys; in order to check if a certain row already exists, all fields should be included into the query.
     -   **repo_id** - INT - reference to repo.id: Repository for which
         this note is added.
     -   **version_id** - VACHAR(100) - reference to commits.version_id:
         Commit to which this note is added.
+    -   **author_id** - INT - reference to vcs_developer.alias_id: The
+        GitLab account of the developer who wrote the commit comment.
     -   **file** - VARCHAR(1000): Path to a file in the repository that is changed in the commit and is discussed by the comment.
 If this is NULL, then the comment belongs to the entire version.